JennyBrennan/JennyBrennan.github.io/src/pages/offices-have-a-problem-period/index.md

 ---
 title: Offices have a problem.
 Period.
 date: "2016-01-07T23:46:37.121Z"
 desc: Rant and resources on supporting people with periods at work.
-Ported from Medium.
 tags: ["Inclusion"]
 ---